sonata-project/SonataPageBundle/Resources/doc/reference/introduction.rst

 Of course if you don't have a reverse proxy server you can use other caching solution such as memcached, mongo or apc.

-The ``sonata.page.cache.noop`` cache can be use if you don't want caching!
+The ``sonata.cache.noop`` cache can be use if you don't want caching!